Naomi Campbell

 Naomi Campbell Now

-Recently, the supermodel has been focusing more on children while continuing her public and charitable activities.
-In June 2024, the Victoria and Albert Museum in London featured Naomi Campbell as the subject of an exhibition highlighting her active stance and charitable work.
+These days, the supermodel has been prioritizing motherhood while keeping up with her public and charitable work.
+In June 2024, the Victoria and Albert Museum in London showcased Naomi Campbell in an exhibition celebrating her activism and charitable contributions.
 The exhibition also showcased one hundred carefully selected outfits that Naomi wore throughout her modeling career.

 Interesting Facts

-• In 2022, Naomi launched her global initiative, EMERGE, a business development platform focused on discovering, showcasing, and promoting creative talents from developing communities.
+• In 2022, Naomi launched her global initiative, EMERGE, a business development platform dedicated to discovering, showcasing, and promoting creative talent from underrepresented communities.

 • In 2010, Naomi testified at a war crimes trial in The Hague regarding the "blood diamonds."
-These were gifted to her by former Liberian President Charles Taylor, reportedly received at a dinner hosted by Nelson Mandela.
-She later handed them over to Jeremy Ratcliffe, the director of the Children's Fund, but he never donated them as he suspected their illegality.
+She received them as gifts from former Liberian President Charles Taylor, reportedly at a dinner hosted by Nelson Mandela.
+She later turned them over to Jeremy Ratcliffe, director of the Children's Fund, but he never donated them because he suspected they were illegal.
 During the investigation, the diamonds were confiscated from him.
-The supermodel was not charged because there was no criminal intent found in her actions.
+The supermodel wasn't charged because investigators found no criminal intent in her actions.

 Important Life Events